Featured In Forbes 30 Under 30 Europe 30 Under 30 Europe 2024

 • Check your lens prescriptions

-• They take the facial measurements on the glass wearers
+• They take the facial measurements of the glasses wearers

-• Adjust and provide frames, contact lenses.
+• Adjust and provide frames and contact lenses.
 Besides that, they can repair your glasses as well

 • They check products that include eyeglass lenses as well as contacts